davestewart/alias-hq/README.md

 ## API

-The library will automatically find `tsconfig.json` in your project root, so should "just work":
+The library will automatically find either `tsconfig.json` or `aliases.config.json` in your project root, so should "just work":

 ```js
 aliases.toWebpack()